FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Remote-RF/Readme.md

   * Update `REPLACEME` from `CALLSIGN` to match the callsign of the Faraday unit **as assigned** in proxy
   * Update `REPLACEME` from `NODEID` to match the callsign node ID of the Faraday unit **as assigned** in proxy
 * **Receiver**
-  * Update `REPLACEME` from `CALLSIGN` to match the callsign of the remote Faraday unit as configured in the devices FLASH memory configuration
+  * Update `REPLACEME` from `CALLSIGN` to match the callsign of the remote Faraday unit as configured in the remote receiver Faraday's FLASH memory
-  * Update `REPLACEME` from `NODEID` to match the callsign of the remote Faraday unit as configured in the devices FLASH memory configuration
+  * Update `REPLACEME` from `NODEID` to match the node ID of the remote receiver Faraday's  FLASH memory configuration
 * Save the file as `commanding-remote.ini`

-> NOTE: Ideally the proxy assigned callsign/ID matches the unit device configuration but this is not controlled or required and care should be taken.
+> NOTE: Ideally the proxy assigned callsign/ID matches the unit device configuration but this is not controlled or required and care should be taken to ensure the information is correctly configured.

 ```python
 [DEVICES]